 Chamomile tea is particularly beneficial if you experience cramping or spasms.
 It acts as an anti-inflammatory agent to help your stomach muscles to relax.
 I recommend adding a few pieces of fresh ginger too, which also helps to reduce inflammation naturally.

 Oregano is another strong natural anti-inflammatory and antioxidant, which helps to neutralize free radicals.
 In fact, oregano and thyme oil has been shown to reduce inflammation and swelling in the gut of mice.

 Peppermint in the form of tea, mints, and fresh leaves may also help to alleviate an upset stomach and nausea by acting as a natural analgesic.

 Hot water bottles or beanbags can provide a soothing effect when you’re suffering from abdominal pain.
 Cuddle up on the bed and allow the heat to relax your stomach muscles.

-Whether you have a food allergy, food intolerance or sensitivity, the key to long-term relief is avoidance.
+Whether you have a food allergy, food intolerance, or sensitivity, the key to long-term food intolerance pain relief is avoidance.
 Once you have identified the culprit of your pain or

 Always read labels and ask what’s in your food before indulging.
 In the case of a food allergy, make sure everyone around you is made aware, just in case an emergency happens.
 Lastly, always have an anaphylaxis plan in place.
 Though the severity of some food allergies can lessen over time, it’s best to avoid testing the waters with even the slightest amount of potentially dangerous food.

 If you’re looking to overcome your food allergy stomach pain as quickly as possible and trying to find the best online nutritionist, consider booking a free 15-minute phone call to map out a strategy to feel strong and energized again.